apache/flink-connector-jdbc/docs/content/docs/connectors/table/jdbc.md

 ### Usage of JDBC Catalog

-The section mainly describes how to create and use a Postgres Catalog or MySQL Catalog.
+The section mainly describes how to create and use a Jdbc Catalog.
 Please refer to [Dependencies](#dependencies) section for how to setup a JDBC connector and the corresponding driver.

 The JDBC catalog supports the following options:
 - `name`: required, name of the catalog.
 - `default-database`: required, default database to connect to.
-- `username`: required, username of Postgres/MySQL account.
+- `username`: required, username of database account.
 - `password`: required, password of the account.
 - `base-url`: required (should not contain the database name)
   - for Postgres Catalog this should be `"jdbc:postgresql://<ip>:<port>"`
   - for MySQL Catalog this should be `"jdbc:mysql://<ip>:<port>"`
+  - for OceanBase Catalog this should be `jdbc:oceanbase://<ip>:<port>`
+- `compatible-mode`: optional, the compatible mode of database.

 {{< tabs "10bd8bfb-674c-46aa-8a36-385537df5791" >}}
 {{< tab "SQL" >}}